 Each Fund may invest in securities of other investment companies, such as open-end or closed-end management investment companies, including exchange-traded funds or in pooled accounts, or other unregistered accounts or investment vehicles to the extent permitted by the 1940 Act, the rules thereunder or exemptive relief therefrom.
 A Fund may invest in other investment companies to gain broad market or sector exposure, including during periods when it has large amounts of uninvested cash or when PIMCO believes share prices of other investment companies offer attractive values.
-The limitation described in the foregoing sentence shall not apply to the PIMCO Global Core Asset Allocation Fund's investment in its Subsidiary.
 As a shareholder of an investment company or other pooled vehicle, a Fund may indirectly bear investment advisory fees, supervisory and administrative fees, service fees and other fees which are in addition to the fees the Fund pays its service providers.
 To the extent a Fund invests in other investment companies that are advised by PIMCO, PIMCO expects to select such investments without considering or canvassing the universe of available unaffiliated investment companies.

 Each Fund may invest in certain money market funds and/or short-term bond funds ("Central Funds"), to the extent permitted by the 1940 Act, the rules thereunder or exemptive relief therefrom.
 The Central Funds are registered investment companies created for use solely by the series of the registered investment companies advised by PIMCO, in connection with their cash management activities.
-The main investments of the Central Funds are money market instruments and short maturity Fixed Income Instruments.
+The main investments of the Central Funds are money market instruments and short maturity

+Fixed Income Instruments.
 The Central Funds may incur expenses related to their investment activities, but do not pay investment advisory or supervisory and administrative fees to PIMCO.